 If your hair miniaturization is related to hormonal male pattern baldness, it can take many years for an area of your head to become completely bald.
 The process varies for each individual depending on their genetics, body chemistry, and environmental factors.

 Most people will experience several years of thinning hair before their entire head of hair is miniaturized.
-Generally, the average timespan for male pattern baldness hair miniaturization is five to fifteen years.
+Generally, the average timespan for male pattern baldness is five to fifteen years.

 On the other hand, if your hair miniaturization isn’t related to male pattern baldness, your experience might be quite different.
-Many medical conditions can cause hair miniaturization, and the nature of your particular situation will impact the speed of the miniaturization process.
+Many medical conditions can cause hair to miniaturize, and the nature of your particular situation will impact the speed of the process.
 You should consult your doctor to figure out what is causing this condition and how quickly it’s progressing.

 How much hair miniaturization is normal?